Andreas Beck (footballer)

 Andreas Beck ([anˈdʁeːas ˈbɛk]; born 13 March 1987) is a former professional footballer who played as a right-back.
 Born in the Soviet Union, he represented Germany at youth and senior levels.

 Early life

-Beck was born in Kemerovo, USSR (now Russia).
+Beck was born to Russia German parents in Kemerovo, USSR (now Russia).
 When he was three, his family emigrated to Germany.
-"I will never forget that we lived in a caravan at first."Beck also has a brother named Arthur.
+"I will never forget that we lived in a caravan at first."

+Beck also has a brother named Arthur.
 Beck's grandmother resides in St. Petersburg, Russia.

 Club career

 VfB Stuttgart

 Beck started his football career at DJK-SG Wasseralfingen and SVH Köningsbronn before the age of 14.
 He then transferred to VfB Stuttgart and in 2005, Beck signed a professional contract with the club.
 The following year, Beck made his Bundesliga debut for Stuttgart on 11 February 2006 against Arminia Bielefeld.
 Five days later he experienced his European debut with a substitute appearance in the intermediate round of the UEFA cup against the Middlesbrough.
 The following week saw Beck signing a contract extension, keeping him until 2010.

 Following Andreas Hinkel's departure to Sevilla, Beck was promoted to the first team and was expected to replace Hinkel as a right-back.
 However, Beck failed to do so, with Ricardo Osorio establishing himself in the team, playing as a right-back throughout the 2006–07 season.
 At the end of the 2006–07 season, Beck had made four appearances for the club, as they won the Bundesliga for the first time since 1992.

 In the 2007–08 season, Beck started the season being on the bench until he made his first appearance on matchday 10 coming on as a substitute for Yıldıray Baştürk in the 86th minute, in a 4–1 loss against Hamburg on 20 October 2007.
 Beck scored his first goal for Stuttgart in the next appearance on 27 October 2007 against Bayer Leverkusen which resulted in a 1–0 win for Stuttgart.
 Beck then played a vital role when he provided assists in two of the Champions League matches against Lyon and Rangers.
 But during a match against Rangers, Beck suffered a knee ligament injury and was sidelined for months.
 Shortly after, Beck was linked with a move away from the club after considering his future away from the club.
 However, Beck announced his intention to stay at the club Two months later on 3 February 2008, Beck made his first team return in a 4–0 loss against Schalke 04.
 In his second season at Stuttgart, Beck made eighteen appearances for the club.